-We all have the ability to be fully present and aware of our thoughts, feelings, bodily sensations, and surrounding environment in any given moment.
+We all have the ability to be fully present and aware of our thoughts, feelings, bodily sensations, and surrounding environment at any given moment.
 Instead of worrying over the past or imagining the future, we can tune our thoughts into what we are sensing/thinking in the present moment.
 This is called mindfulness.
-Three main components of mindfulness include acceptance, intention, and non-judgement.
+The three main components of mindfulness include acceptance, intention, and non-judgement.
 It is important to make a conscious effort to pay attention to our thoughts and feelings from one moment to another without judging them.
-One must also avoid self-criticism and keep in mind that there is no right or wrong way to think or feel.
+We must also avoid self-criticism and keep in mind that there is no right or wrong way to think or feel.

 Anyone can practice mindfulness.
 Whenever you bring awareness to yourself and what you are experiencing in a given moment, you are being mindful.
 There is research showing that when you practice mindfulness you are actually rewiring the brain.
-It activates parts of the brain that are not normally activated thereby inducing happiness, and even promoting a sense of well-being and creativity.
-Other research findings indicate that mindfulness is also an aid in the regulation of stress and anxiety.
+The practice of being mindful activates parts of the brain that are not normally activated, inducing happiness and even promoting a sense of well-being and creativity.
+Other research findings indicate that mindfulness also helps regulate stress and anxiety.

 With the regular practice of mindfulness, we harness our ability to stay fully present and meet life’s challenges with a calm, clear mind.
-Mindfulness frees us from self-limiting thoughts and behaviors, and enables us to instead embrace positive emotions that help us better understand ourselves and others.
-Additionally, mindfulness is an aid proven effective in stopping substance abuse by showing the recovering addict how to deal with urges to drink or use drugs.
+Mindfulness frees us from self-limiting thoughts and behaviors and enables us to instead embrace positive emotions that help us better understand ourselves and others.
+Additionally, mindfulness has been proven effective in stopping substance abuse by showing the recovering addict how to deal with urges to drink or use drugs.
 When an addict or recovering addict practices mindfulness, they start to recognize their thought patterns.
 When they stop to observe their present experience, they realize they have a choice to use or not to use.
-Mindfulness is a tool that can be applied to all aspects of one’s life, and offers countless benefits.
+Mindfulness is a tool that can be applied to all aspects of our lives and offers countless benefits.